 In other words, most people argue to win… and I can’t stand it.
 Whenever I mention this pet peeve, the response is almost always “Oh, so you argue to lose, huh?”

 Not exactly.
 I see a third alternative, one that seems more productive.
 I argue to learn.

 In fact, I think the best possible outcome of a debate is when my opponent convinces me that he’s right and I’m wrong.
 That way, I’ve learned something new or improved my worldview by fixing a mistake.
 It’s just boring to convince someone else that I’m right.
 What do I gain from a debate that I “win” in that manner?
 Very little, I think.

 That’s the point of this website.
 I’ve decided that I can no longer develop my ideas in isolation.
 I’m blind to the flaws in my own ideas because I’m simply too biased towards believing they’re true.

 It might seem like I shouldn’t be annoyed with people who argue to win, because they’re doing me a favor by enthusiastically attacking my ideas.
-While it’s true that I desperately want people to attack my ideas in order to identify flaws in my reasoning, the problem is that people who argue to win generally aren’t very persuasive.
-They’re certainly motivated to attack my ideas (which I appreciate), but the resulting arguments have always been much less enlightening than conversations with people who disagree with me in a calm, non-confrontational manner.
+While I do want people to attack my ideas in order to identify flaws in my reasoning, the problem is that people who argue to win generally aren’t very persuasive.
+I appreciate that they’re motivated to attack my ideas, but the resulting arguments are less enlightening than conversations with people who disagree with me in a calm, non-confrontational manner.

 For me, debating means to seriously entertain my opponent’s viewpoint, to examine the world through the lens of his assumptions.
-If I happen to like his viewpoint better than mine (which happens occasionally) I cheerfully say “thank you for correcting me” and drop my old position like the proverbial hot potato.
-I’m not on anyone’s side but my own, and sometimes I’m not even on my own side…Last modified February 6th, 2012
+If I happen to like his viewpoint better than mine (which happens occasionally) I say “thank you for correcting me” and drop my old position like the proverbial hot potato.
+I’m not on anyone’s side but my own, and sometimes I’m not even on my own side…Last modified October 26th, 2013